borgified/2FA-centos7-sandbox/README.md

 And try to ssh back in.
 If things don't work as expected, you can always `vagrant ssh` to get inside and fix things.

-All goes well, you should see:
+If all goes well, you should see:
 ```
 $ ssh 172.16.195.132 -l testuser
 Password: